pawmint/pawmint.github.io/_posts/2015-06-23-managing-our-activities.md

 4. Gateway / Home
 5. Webapp
 6. Admin
-7. Team Cohesion
+7. Team Life
 8. Academic / Publishing
 9. Project Leads

+## Tip & Tricks

+* Don't hesitate to abuse attachements, checklists, comments, markdown formatting, etc. as long as it is useful

-## Mention members
+### Mentionning members

 You should browse through Trello once in a while and subscribe to the cards for which you want to receive updates.
 To do this, simply press space bar when hovering on a card.
 A good example is the retrospective of the people you work with!
 Similarly, when you expect a reaction from someone, don't forget to make him member on this card.

+It is also possible to mention people within comments or inside checklist tasks.

-You can also check out the latest activities on a board in the menu on the right side.
+You can then check out the latest activities on a board in the menu on the right side.